When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Expiration Date: April 24, 2017

-Fulfills the medical emergencies requirement in the following states: FL (DDS with anesthesia permit), MN (DDS, RDH, RDA), and OR (DDS & RDH).
+Fulfills the medical emergencies requirement in the following states: CT (DDS), FL (DDS with anesthesia permit), MN (DDS, RDH, RDA), OR (DDS & RDH), and VT (DDS, RDH, RDA).

 As healthcare providers dental professionals must be prepared to recognize and properly manage patients who are experiencing medical emergencies in the dental office.
 This course identifies the general requirements and techniques for management of medical emergencies in the dental office.
 It describes the signs symptoms and management of common emergencies such as local anesthetic emergencies seizures respiratory distress including acute asthma and choking hypoglycemia cardiovascular problems in association with local anesthetics orthostatic hypotension drug allergy chest pain and other cardiopulmonary emergencies including cardiac arrest and the use of defibrillation.
 This course draws on the new 2010 American Heart Association Guidelines for CPR.